 We can arrange for you to be introduced to a friendly volunteer who will be able to visit you in your own home over a period to be agreed by you.

 The visitation programme is ideally suited to people over 70 who have little social contact or who feel alone and who would like to make a new friend.
-Please note that at present we can only provide the Visitation Service in the Dublin area.
+Currently the Visitation Service operates in Dublin and in the Dunboyne district.

 The service is confidential and free of charge.